 For patients with widespread pleural mesothelioma or multiple tumors, removing the entire tumor may not be an option.
 This makes the biopsy the most important diagnostic tool.

 Surgeons often obtain biopsy samples using thoroscopy or video-assisted thoracic surgery procedures, which allows the surgeon to view the tumor during sampling.
-This increases the chances of an accurate sarcomatoid cell pleural mesothelioma diagnosis.
+This increases the chances of an accurate sarcomatoid cell mesothelioma diagnosis.

 If you suspect you may have an asbestos-related disease, seek out a mesothelioma specialty cancer care team.
 This group is more likely to include a pathologist who is familiar with the disease and the American Society of Clinical Oncology 2018 pleural mesothelioma treatment guidelines.